Jerome Hanus: Retirement and legacy

 Hanus submitted his resignation as archbishop for health reasons, which Pope Francis accepted.
-On April 8, 2013, Hanus announced that Francis had appointed Bishop Michael Jackels of the Diocese of Wichita, Kansas to succeed him.
+On April 8, 2013, Hanus announced that Francis had appointed Bishop Michael Jackels of the Diocese of Wichita to succeed him.
 Hanus acted as apostolic administrator for the archdiocese until Jackels was installed on May 30, after which he resumed his life as a monk in Missouri.

 In April 2013, Hanus was scheduled to make a deposition in two sexual abuse lawsuits against Conception Abbey.
-The plaintiffs were two Missouri men who claimed that in the 1980s Bede Parry, a priest at the abbey, had abused them as boys.
+The plaintiffs were two Missouri men who claimed that in the 1980s Reverend Bede Parry, a priest at the abbey, had abused them as boys.
 Hanus served as abbot of Conception Abbey during that period.
 The lawsuits claimed that Hanus met with Perry in 1981, before the alleged abuses occurred.
 In that meeting, Perry confessed to "inappropriate sexual relationships" with minors.
 Hanus ordered Perry to undergo psychological counseling, but allowed him to continue as the youth choir director.
 According to Perry, Hanus told him not to do it again.